spring-io/initializr/README.md

 ## Prerequisites

 You need Java (1.6 or better) and a bash-like shell.

-If you are on a Mac and using [homebrew](http://brew.sh/), all you must do to install it is:
+If you are on a Mac and using [homebrew](http://brew.sh/), all you need to do to install it is:

     $ brew install spring-boot-cli

 It will install `/usr/local/bin/spring`.
 You can jump right to [running the app](#running_the_app).

 An alternative way to install the `spring` command line interface can be installed like this: